mesosphere/spark-build/docs/user-docs.md

 $ kinit -c user.tgt -f -l 3h -V user@REALM
 ```

-To submit:
+To submit the ticket, run the following command:

 ```bash
 $ dcos spark run --principal user@REALM --tgt <ticket-file-path> …
 ```

-Note: The credentials are security-critical.
+Note: These credentials are security-critical.
 We highly recommended
 [configuring SSL encryption](#Configuring SSL Encryption) between the
 Spark components when accessing Kerberos-secured HDFS clusters.

 ##### HDFS Configuration

-Once you've set up a Kerberos-enabled HDFS cluster, you must configure
+Once you've set up a Kerberos-enabled HDFS cluster, configure
 Spark to connect to it.
 See instructions [here][#Custom HDFS].

 It is assumed that the HDFS namenodes are configured in the
 core-site.xml of Hadoop in this way: